 Equipment Used To Make This Recipe

 When making this marinade, a food processor or blender is used to make this marinade creamy.
-I use a small personal blender that works well for the small amount of ingredients used.
+I use a small personal blender that works well for the small number of ingredients used.

 I cook these chicken breasts on the barbecue.
 Gas or charcoal barbecues can be used to make this recipe.
 If you don’t have a barbecue, these chicken breasts can be grilled indoors using a grill pan.